isimpforobama/Python-Assembly/README.md

 #     - The final string is then printed to the console.
 # HALT - Stops the Program
 # NOP - No Operation
-# SLEEP - Takes One Input A and Stops the program from running for that time in milliseconds
+# SLP - Sleeps for a certain amount of time in Milliseconds

+Error Supported Functions
+# BIZ, JGT, JLT, JNE, JEQ, JUMP

 # Common issues
 One common issues is when Using the PRINT Statement and getting an error when calling it, For example